 That’s much better than what your average credit card company will do for you!

 Let’s dig into the nitty gritty details of the Walmart layaway program.

 You should know that I was not compensated for this post in any way.
 It’s simply a review of my own experience with Walmart layaway.

 When Does Walmart Layaway Start?

 Walmart doesn’t offer year round layaway, so look for it to begin each year in September.
 This year it began on August 30th and will run through December 9, 2019.

 To open your layaway, you’ll need to have items that altogether total at least $50.
 Each individual item needs to cost at least $10.
 So you won’t be able to keep those little stocking stuffers there.

 You can put nearly anything you’d want to give as a gift into layaway.
 Unfortunately, clothes are not allowed.
 Neither is food (that could get very nasty very quickly!).
-Phones that require contracts are also excluded.
+All wireless phones are also excluded.